-1 AN ACT concerning claims for unemployment insurance benefits and amending R.S.43:21-6.
+AN ACT concerning the charging of employer accounts for purposes of unemployment compensation payments and amending R.S.43:21-6.

 BE IT ENACTED by the Senate and General Assembly of the State of New Jersey:

 1. R.S.43:21-6 is amended to read as follows: